 - However, it is unsafe to deliver the baby of an unstable mother even if there is fetal distress.
 Once seizures are controlled, severe hypertension treated and hypoxia corrected, delivery can be expedited.

-- Vaginal delivery should be considered but Caesarean section is likely to be required in primigravidae, well before term and with an unfavourable cervix.
+- Vaginal delivery should be considered but caesarean section is likely to be required particularly in primigravidae, if well before term or with an unfavourable cervix.

 - After delivery, high-dependency care should be continued for a minimum of 24 hours.